midrees555/Python_Practice_Projects/README.md

 This repository is licensed under the MIT License.
 See the LICENSE file for more details.

 ## Contact
-If you have any questions, suggestions, or feedback, feel free to reach out to me at info.midrees@gmail.com.
+If you have any questions, suggestions, or feedback, feel free to reach out to me at my new main info.midrees@gmail.com or old mail midrees4040@gmail.com.